<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Set the Vendor Type

-Vendor Type is an important field for classifying vendors, and is mandatory for vendor records in your Gatekeeper repository.
+Vendor Type is a mandatory field for vendor records in your Gatekeeper repository.
 To ensure this is captured for all new vendors, configure your workflow to populate this field using one of the methods below:

 🛠 Additional Configuration 🛠